Skip to main content

 • Log critical operations

-By understanding the operating mechanism of cloud functions and following best practices, you can build efficient, reliable, and scalable serverless applications.
+By understanding the operational mechanisms of cloud functions and following best practices, you can build efficient, reliable, and scalable serverless applications.